By DAVID DUPONT

 Her sister Margaret (Liv Lutz) comes out to encourage her to attend church.
 Their father is the minister, and Margaret is the organist.
 But Leavitt’s church is the sky.

-The she announces to Margaret that she has an offer to work at Harvard and will leave Wisconsin and their family to go to Cambridge.
+Then she announces to Margaret that she has an offer to work at Harvard and will leave Wisconsin and their family to go to Cambridge.
 This is her chance to work as an astronomer.

-Those hopes are tempered, though not dashed, on her arrival to learn she would not be working directly with Dr. Pickering, instead her go-between will be his dutiful toady Peter Shaw (Ean McIntosh), who we learn would rather perform in musicals, but has achieved his place in the university through his father’s connections.
+Those hopes are tempered, though not dashed, on her arrival to learn she would not be working directly with Dr. Pickering.
+Instead her go-between will be his dutiful toady Peter Shaw (Ean McIntosh), who we learn would rather perform in musicals, but has achieved his place in the university through his father’s connections.

 Women are not allowed to use the telescopes, instead they make their calculations based on glass plate images.